FTC Disclosure: If you make a purchase via a link on this site, I may receive a small commission. There will be no added cost to you. Thank you!

 A question I often receive is 'How do I stop my Kindle Fire from turning off'?

-The "Never" option at the bottom of the list means your Kindle Fire screen will never go dark (sleep mode); it will always be on until you tap the power screen to go into stand-by mode.
+The "Never" option at the bottom of the list (older models only - see below if you don't have this option) means your Kindle Fire screen will never go dark (sleep mode); it will always be on until you tap the power screen to go into stand-by mode.

 When would you need to select the "Never" option to always keep your Kindle Fire screen on?